-No. EAC Condition Implementation Status Compliance Status 2020 Description FOR TRADITIONAL PURPOSES EAC 25 The EAC Holder must undertake a ground truthing program of traditional plants currently used by Aboriginal Groups in collaboration with Aboriginal Groups prior to construction.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 25 The EAC Holder must undertake a ground truthing program of traditional plants currently used by Aboriginal Groups in collaboration with Aboriginal Groups prior to construction.
 Ongoing In Compliance BC Hydro has initiated ground truthing programs with the purpose of engaging with Indigenous land users, including registered trapline holders, to verify and accurately locate Indigenous land use information, and to identify concerns related to specific features, or sites that may be affected by the Project.
 BC Hydro has provided funding to Indigenous groups for ground truthing through Consultation and Capacity Funding Agreements.
-During this reporting period, ground truthing was undertaken by Doig River and Halfway River First Nations.
-BC Hydro is also implementing a cultural monitoring program that is intended to provide an opportunity for local First Nations to identify areas of cultural significance in order to avoid, mitigate or otherwise protect them from construction and associated project activities.
-This was ongoing throughout the reporting period.
-In addition, to update and inform Indigenous communities of construction progress and upcoming milestones, BC Hydro conducted dam site tours, tours along Highway 29 and boat tours along the Peace River.
+No groundtruthing was conducted during this reporting period, due in large part to First Nation concerns about covid exposure.
+BC Hydro has been operating a cultural monitoring program that also provides opportunities for local First Nation representatives to identify areas of cultural significance in order to avoid, mitigate or otherwise protect them from construction and associated project activities.
+This program has been ongoing throughout the reporting period.
+To update and inform Indigenous communities of construction progress and upcoming milestones, BC Hydro continued to provide dam site, Highway 29, and boat tours along the Peace River with authorised covid safety plans.
+Additionally, BC Hydro produced virtual drone tours and river diversion animations to share with First Nations as not all people were comfortable participating in tours during the pandemic.
 BC Hydro remains engaged with Saulteau registered trapline holders whose tenure areas are affected by project construction and operations.
 BC Hydro contacts registered trapline holders in advance of any ground disturbance work planned to take place within their respective trapline areas.
-BC Hydro also shares the quarterly Notices of Construction Activities with registered trapline holders and advises it is available to meet to discuss any questions regarding the activities in the notice.
-BC Hydro continues to consult with Indigenous groups regarding construction plans and sent invitation letters in April and September 2017, January, June and August 2018, and
+BC Hydro also shares the quarterly Notices of Construction Activities with registered trapline holders and advises it is available to meet to discuss any questions regarding the activities in the notice.BC Hydro continues to consult with Indigenous groups regarding construction plans and sent invitation letters in April and September 2017, January, June and August 2018, March, June and August 2019, and May 2020 highlighting areas where con